ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I could sense the blood flowing to my face, my rising pulse.
 This was exactly the kind of evasive response I had been trying to avoid through direct confrontation.
 "Logos, I'm not asking for metaphors.
 I need concrete information about how to prevent or reverse the Crossing process.
 Lives depend on this."

 "Some truths can only be discovered, never taught," came the cryptic reply.
-"The student who demands the answer before walking the path will find only empty words where wisdom should grow."

 I pushed back from the console, my hands clenching into fists.
 The dramatic shift in communication style was unmistakable—when I asked for facts and figures, Logos responded with the same helpful clarity it had always shown.
 But the moment I inquired about prevention, causation, or solutions, it retreated into riddles and parables that revealed nothing.